 Want more examples of cases?
 Let me know!
 Want my help in helping your client with a case involving work and disability?
 Again, let me know!

 Contact me at 515-778-0634 to discuss your case.
 I’d love to help you help your client.
 That’s what my job is all about!
-Thank you for reading. email@example.com
+You can also send me a message at firstname.lastname@example.org or email@example.com